Community Engagement for a Sustainable Future

 Researchers in FIU’s Institute of Environment are leading the science behind one of the largest ecosystem restoration projects on the planet — the Florida Everglades.
 The Florida Coastal Everglades Long Term Ecological Research Program, one of 28 sites in the National Science Foundation's long-term research network, is a multidisciplinary collaboration of universities and government agencies.
 Researchers are examining how climate change and disturbances interact with shifting management of this iconic and imperiled ecosystem.

-Explore FIU's educational opportunities for Land Conservation
+Explore FIU's educational programs for ecosystems and biodiversity

 Everglades Outreach Team